neurodata/connectocross/README.md

 ### Different hypotheses for a multilayer SBM-like model
 - maggot data

-## Matching FAFB and hemibrain or either to maggot
+### Matching FAFB and hemibrain or either to maggot
 - could be spectral, could be GM
 - results maybe bad?
 - could use morphology, could not

+### Spectral coarsening between maggot and adult